October 05, 2021 1 Comment

 You’ve got to know the signs, which in this case are sounds.
 These are the important ones to know.
 It's best to check the back of your smoke alarms and smoke detectors to see what the chirps mean.
 If you can't find it there, refer to the manufacture for more information.

-No one knows exactly why these chirps sometimes begin in the middle of the night while you are enjoying the deepest, best sleep of your life, dreaming about winning the lottery and moving to a tropical island where there are absolutely no pandemics or politicians.
+No one knows exactly why these chirps sometimes begin in the middle of the night while you are enjoying the deepest, best sleep of your life, dreaming about winning the lottery and moving to a tropical island where there are absolutely no interruptions.
 But yeah, that’s probably when the chirp is going to happen.
 It’s science.
 We think.

 Candles seem like a fine idea until you realize that you are intentionally setting tiny fires inside your home.
 What happens to tiny fires?
 Sometimes, they become big fires.